kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-b3-professional-responsibility-nca.md

 | Retainers and fees | 40% | Medium |
 | Advertising and marketing | 30% | Low |

-## The CBA Model Code Framework
+## The Model Code Framework

-The NCA tests the Federation of Law Societies' Model Code of Professional Conduct.
-You must know:
+The NCA tests the **Federation of Law Societies' Model Code of Professional Conduct** — a national document.
+This is distinct from provincial Rules of Professional Conduct (such as the Law Society of Ontario's Rules), which may use different numbering and framing.
+Always refer to the Federation Model Code for NCA exam purposes.

-- Chapter 2: Relationship with clients
+**Key topics covered in the Model Code:**
+- Integrity and good faith
+- Competence and quality of service
+- Confidentiality and disclosure
+- Conflicts of interest (concurrent and successive)
-- Chapter 3: Relationship with the administration of justice
+- Duties to the administration of justice
-- Chapter 4: Relationship with the profession
-- Chapter 5: Relationship with the public
+- Candour to tribunals and courts
+- Withdrawal from representation
+- Relations with other lawyers and parties

 ## Conflicts of Interest — The Most Tested Topic